Qmirdev/EthelMC/README.md

 - `!ping` - Checks the bot's latency and API response time.
 - `!help` - Explains how to get help/support for the Minecraft server.
 - `!about` - Provides info about the Discord bot.
+- `invite` - Generates a temporary invite link to the server
 ## Moderator Commands 👨🏻‍💻

 - `!admin` - Shows a list of Moderator commands.